 Amazon and Amazon users are not fair.
 Popular products get more and more reviews, but nobody pays attention to new products with no stars.
 This is called the Bandwagon effect in psychology.
 The bandwagon effect is a psychological phenomenon in which people do something primarily because other people are doing it.

 I understand them.
 I never stay at hostels with zero reviews.
 It’s risky.
 You don’t think?
 Have you watched the movie “Hostel” by Tarantino?

 If ads don’t drive sales, you need marketing effort outside of Amazon.
 For example, giving away a product to bloggers to get reviews on their blog.

 Selling products in Amazon.co.jp needs so many steps and so much money.
-I understand that you get tempted to save money from translation, but don’t.
+I understand that you get tempted to save money from English to Japanese translation, but don’t.
 Aim perfect or don’t register it at all.
 Halfbaked efforts are worse than not trying sometimes.